HPCNow/hpcnow-labs/admin-training/slurm/03-qos.md

 A copy of the license is included in the section entitled "GNU Free Documentation License".
 -->
-In this hands-on, you will be able to setup different QoS to define useful limits, and submit some jobs to this virtual cluster in order to see how it behaves.
+In this hands-on session, you will setup different QoS levels to define useful limits and submit some jobs to this virtual cluster in order to see how it behaves.

 *Estimated time: 30 minutes*

 ## Requirements
 * Laptop with SSH client.
-* Virtual Slurm environment created in the hands-on 01
+* Virtual Slurm environment created in hands-on session 01
 * Previous hands-on completed

 ## QoS

-The Quality of Service (QOS) provides more flexibility and freedom compared to partitions (queues).
+The Quality of Service (QoS) provides more flexibility and freedom compared to partitions (queues).
 Each job can be associated with a particular QoS which will affect the job in several ways.
 In this hands-on, we will define job limits and relative QoS priority.
-In the hands-on 07 we will review job preemption and some other features also provided by QoS.
+In hands-on session 07 we will review job preemption and some other features also provided by QoS.
 Visit this [link](https://slurm.schedmd.com/qos.html) for more information regarding QoS.

 ### Activate the Multi-Factor Priority